 For transfers to (sub-) processors, also specify subject matter, nature and duration of the processing

 For all transfers to Sub-processors the subject matter, nature, and duration of the processing are as follows:

 • Subject matter: The subject matter of the transfer and processing is the Customer Information. • Nature of processing: The nature of the processing varies by Sub-processor.
 Detailed information for each Sub-processor can be found at https://withdouble.com/sub-processors. • Duration of the processing: The duration of the processing is for so long as is necessary for the purpose for which the information was transferred to the Sub-processor and in any event, for no longer than the duration of the agreement between Double and the relevant Sub-processor.

 C. DATA PROTECTION SUPERVISORY AUTHORITY

-The applicable Data Protection Supervisory Authority for purposes of this Addendum shall be established in accordance with any applicable SCCs incorporated herein.
+The applicable Data Protection Supervisory Authority for purposes of this Addendum shall be established in accordance with the EU SCCs or UK International Data Transfer Addendum incorporated herein.

 APPENDIX 2 - SECURITY MEASURES